OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-There’s nothing like the first day of a new language class, the discouragement you might feel when you open the textbook and see pages of incomprehensible words or symbols.
+There’s nothing like the first day of a new language class — the discouragement you might feel when you open the textbook and see pages of incomprehensible words or symbols.
 But there’s also hope on that first day, and optimism that this unbreakable code in front of you might eventually become another tool in your repertoire.
 For the truly adventurous language learners, here are 10 of the most difficult languages for English speakers to learn.

 According to the Foreign Service Institute, Japanese is the most difficult language for a native English speaker to learn.
-This ranking takes into account not only the language itself but also the cultural aspect that comes with learning any language, so it is perhaps no surprise that the most difficult language would come from a culture that is also notoriously difficult for Westerners to adjust to.
-Grammatically speaking, Japanese could hardly be more different from English; it belongs to its own language family, Japonic or Japanese-Ryukyuan, so the vocabulary wouldn’t be familiar except for the occasional loan-word here and there; and instead of an alphabet, the Japanese writing system consists of characters adopted from Chinese plus two different syllabaries.
-If you meet a native English speaker who has learned Japanese to any degree of proficiency, give her a pat on the back.
+This ranking takes into account not only the language itself but also the cultural aspect that comes with learning any language, so it is perhaps no surprise the most difficult language would come from a culture that is also notoriously difficult for Westerners to adjust to.
+Grammatically speaking, Japanese couldn’t be more different from English; it belongs to its own language family, Japonic or Japanese-Ryukyuan, so the vocabulary wouldn’t be familiar except for the occasional loan-word here and there; and instead of an alphabet, the Japanese writing system consists of characters adopted from Chinese plus two different syllabaries.
+If you meet a native English speaker who learned Japanese to any degree of proficiency, give him or her a pat on the back.

-Polish is spoken by 40 million people worldwide, but, compared to many other languages on this list, very few people learn it as a second language.
-The difficulty of Polish lies in a couple of important factors: the first challenge is basic pronunciation.
+Polish is spoken by 40 million people worldwide, but compared to many other languages on this list, very few learn it as a second language.
+The difficulty of Polish lies in a couple of important factors: the first is basic pronunciation.
 A simple hello, ‘cześć’, is a nightmare for most foreigners, combining the heavy, strung-together ‘cz’ and the high, sibilant ‘ś’, followed immediately by a similarly sibilant yet dropping ‘ć’ (by the way, none of these sound anything like an English ‘s’ or ‘c’).
 This is where Polish gets its reputation for being very ‘hissy’.
 The second, perhaps more grave difficulty, lies in the many grammatical layers of the language.
 Cases alone are impossible to grasp perfectly, especially for English speakers used to a single case.
 Poles have seven cases, and each is in turn affected by gender; and Poles have seven grammatical genders, not just two.
 You can decline any noun in seven different ways, while numericals can have up to 17 forms – yes, that’s 17 ways of saying ‘six’.
 For good measure’s sake, try this Polish tongue-twister: ‘W Szczebrzeszynie chrząszcz brzmi w trzcinie i Szczebrzeszyn z tego słynie’.
-Or listen to how it’s actually said:

 There certainly aren’t many English speakers who will set out to learn this small language spoken by 4.3 million people in the South Caucasian country of Georgia.
 To begin with, you have to learn the Elvish-looking alphabet (the word for Georgia, Sakartvelo, is საქართელო), and then the real fun begins.
 In addition to a very unfamiliar, agglutinative grammatical structure, the very sounds in Georgian will throw English speakers for a loop, as they use glottal stops to make sounds that look like the same sound, for example p and p’ (written as ფ and პ, respectively), but which they hear entirely differently.
 Georgians, not terribly used to having foreigners speak their language, have a hard time understanding you before you master this difference.

 Mandarin, or Standard Chinese, the official language of the most populous country in the world, presents a significant challenge to English speakers in many areas.
 Like Vietnamese, verbs lack all tense — the different tenses which fill English are all conveyed by time markers like ‘yesterday’ or ‘tomorrow’.
-It also uses tones, which means that saying the same sound with two different intonations often creates two different words.
-The writing system is also widely known for its difficulty.
-Instead of an alphabet, which allows you to learn a fixed number of symbols that represents sounds, Mandarin uses characters, with each one representing a word.
-Essentially, you could keep learning Chinese characters for your whole life — and still not know the complete set.
-The other major Chinese language, Cantonese, is related to Mandarin, and is also exceedingly difficult to learn; the two languages are not, however, mutually intelligible.
+It also uses tones, which means saying the same sound with two different intonations often creates two different words.
+The writing system is widely known for its difficulty.
+Instead of an alphabet, which allows you to learn a fixed number of symbols that represents sounds, Mandarin uses characters, with each representing a word.
+Essentially, you could keep learning Chinese characters your whole life and still not know the complete set.
+The other major Chinese language, Cantonese, is related to Mandarin, and is also exceedingly difficult to learn.
+The two languages are not, however, mutually intelligible.